dependable-cps/HyperSym/README.md

 - **Initial States**: The initial states of the system, separated by commas (e.g., `Initial States : s_0_1, s_0_2, s_0_3, s_0_4;`).
 - **Obstacles**: The states that are considered obstacles, separated by commas (e.g., `Obstacles : s_0_5, s_0_6, s_0_7, s_0_8, s_0_9, ...;`).
 - **Goal States**: The target or goal states, separated by commas (e.g., `Goal States : s_9_7, s_9_8, s_9_9, s_8_7, s_8_8, s_8_9;`).
+- - **synthesis**: This command initiates the synthesis process based on the provided input states and parameters(or verification)
 - **Intermediate States**: The states that act as intermediate checkpoints, separated by commas (e.g., `Intermediate States : s_5_2, s_5_6;`).

-### Commands

-- **synthesis**: This command initiates the synthesis process based on the provided input states and parameters(or verification)

-## Usage

-1. Edit the `dts.txt` file according to the input format specified above.
-2. Run the program by executing the following command in your terminal:

-    ```sh
-    python main.py
-    ```

-3. The program will read the `dts.txt` file and proceed with the synthesis based on the specified states and parameters.
+The